malingahasantha/Kubernetes-Practice/Learn_Concept/09/readme.md

 ## Services

+A Kubernetes Service is a way to expose a network application running in one or more Pods in your cluster.
+It provides a fixed IP address that stays the same, even if the Pods change.
+The Service exists independently of the Pods, so if a Pod stops working or is replaced, the Service and its IP address remain unchanged.
+This means you don’t need to update the IP address every time a Pod is recreated.
+What Service does is it provides stable IP address to the Pods.
+A Kubernetes Service also provides load balancing because when you have pod replicas

 * How do we make sure our application is accessible to the user.
 * How do we makesure our pods are able to communicate with eachother
 * Add different layesrs,
     * our frontend pods should be able to communicate with backend pods and our back end pods should be able to communicate with external data source.

 We do that with the help of services.

 Front end application should be accesible from outside the cluster, outside the node, and publicly available to all users.
 User access the service between front end and user.
 That service then communicates with the front-end pod where the service is exposed, get the response, and sends it back to the user.
 Sameway another service will be use to access the back end from the front end.
 Similarly this service or any other service will be use to get the data or write something to a external data source.